arkadius/journalioMigration/README.md

 # journalioMigration

-Groovy script that migrate Jornal.IO logs between versions.
+Groovy script that migrates Jornal.IO logs between versions.

 Currently it supports migration from 1.2 format version to 1.3 format.